+35725368683

 Step 1.
 Due diligence

-After selecting a property to buy, it is imperative that the lawyer performs a due diligence check for the property, which mainly involves the following:
+After selecting a property to buy, it is imperative to appoint your property lawyer at George K. Konstantinou Law Firm, who will perform a thorough due diligence check for the property, which mainly involves the following:

 • Negotiate the payment terms.